Michael-Brodsky/OCR/common/samples/readme.txt

-This folder contains sample files that can be cataloged with the libraries or UI apps.
+This folder contains sample files that can be cataloged with the PaperSredder libraries or apps.